Instant Pot Pudina Rice | Mint Pulao

 • Soak the Basmati rice in water for about 30 minutes.
 We can skip this step if using sona masoori rice. (step 1)

-• Make a paste of mint leaves, coconut, green chilies and half the onion.
-Try to make the paste thick by using less water. (step 2 and 3)
+• Make a paste of mint leaves, coconut, green chilies, and half the onion.
+Try to make the paste thick by using less water. (steps 2 and 3)

-• Remove this paste in a bowl and keep it aside. (step 4)
+• Remove this paste to a bowl and keep it aside. (step 4)

 Process shot for making Mint Pulao